capozzic1/local_weather_app_v2/README.txt

 The goal of this project is to convert from jQuery to Typescript and to learn some Typescript.

-The original project is hosted here: https://codepen.io/capozzic1/full/dXxXVE/
+The project is hosted here: https://capozzic1.github.io/local_weather_app_v2/